 \section{Introduction}

-The traditional approach to program approximation in a functional setting consists in describing the total information that a (potentially non-terminating) program can produce by the supremum of the finite pieces of information it can produce in finite time.
-This \emph{continuous} approximation is tightly related to the Scott semantics of λ-calculi \cite{Scott93}: the Böhm tree of a term (or equivalently its semantics) is the limit of the approximants produced by hereditary head reduction \cite{Hyland76,Wadsworth78,Barendregt84}.
+The traditional approach to program approximation in a functional setting consists in describing the total information that a (potentially non-terminating) program can produce as the supremum of the finite pieces of information it can produce in finite time.
+This idea of a \emph{continuous} approximation is at the core of the Scott semantics of λ-calculi \cite{Scott93}, and can be formulated in syntactic terms by showing that the Böhm tree of a λ-term is the limit of the approximants produced by hereditary head reduction \cite{Hyland76,Wadsworth78,Barendregt84}.

 More recently, Ehrhard and Regnier introduced the differential λ-calculus and differential linear logic \cite{EhrhardRegnier03,EhrhardRegnier05}, following ideas rooted in the semantics of linear logic \cite{Girard87,Ehrhard02,Ehrhard05}.
 This suggested the renewed approach of \emph{linear} approximation of functional programs.
 In this setting, a program (\ie a λ-term) is approximated by multilinear (or \enquote{polynomial}) programs, obtained by iterated differentiation at zero.
-Using this differential formalism, the Taylor formula yields a weighted sum $\Tay(M)$ of all multilinear approximants of a λ-term $M$, producing the same total information as \(M\), \emph{via} normalization.
-More precisely, Ehrhard and Regnier's \enquote{commutation} theorem \cite{EhrhardRegnier08,EhrhardRegnier06} ensure that the normal form of the Taylor expansion of \(M\) is the Taylor expansion of the Böhm tree of \(M\):
+Using this differential formalism, the Taylor formula yields the weighted sum $\Tay(M)$ of all multilinear approximants of a given λ-term $M$, producing the same total information as \(M\) \emph{via} normalization.
+More precisely, Ehrhard and Regnier's \enquote{commutation} theorem \cite{EhrhardRegnier08,EhrhardRegnier06} ensures that the normal form of the Taylor expansion of \(M\) is the Taylor expansion of the Böhm tree of \(M\):